 For the ORC §3319.16 procedure, see Resource 6.01.
-The executed action will be retained in the ERF (see Section 8.0).
+The executed action will be retained in the Employment Record File (see Section 8.0).

 The contract of any Teacher employed by the school board of any city, exempted village, local, county, joint vocational school district may not be terminated except for Good and Just Cause [ORC §3319.16; WLS 3140; TAWLS Article 1 Section 2 and Article 7 Section 18], including, but not limited to, disclosing a question to a student on a state-mandated assessment [ORC §3319.151(A); WLS 3140].
-A majority vote of the Board is required, and in such cases, the Board shall abide by Due Process, statutory procedures, and the applicable terms set forth in any Agreement [WLS 3140].
+A majority vote of the Board is required, and in all such cases, the Board shall abide by Due Process, statutory procedures, and the applicable terms of any Agreement, as appropriate [WLS 3140].